dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 https://<username>-<app-name>.cloud.dbos.dev/
 ```

-If you edit your application or schema, run `npx dbos-cloud app deploy` again to apply the latest migrations and upgrade to the latest version.
+If you edit your application or schema, run `npx @dbos-inc/dbos-cloud app deploy` again to apply the latest migrations and upgrade to the latest version.

 :::tip
 You don't have to worry about changing database server connection parameters like `hostname` or `password` in [`dbos-config.yaml`](../api-reference/configuration.md) to deploy an application to the cloud&#8212;DBOS automatically applies the connection information of your cloud database instance.